-- For continued safety of this water heater it must be installed, operated and maintained in accordance with the Owner's Guide and Installation Instructions. - Servicing of a water heater must only be carried out by qualified personnel.
-Phone your nearest Solahart Dealer. - The lever on the temperature pressure relief valve and expansion control valve (if fitted) requires to be operated every six (6) months to clear any deposits and to ensure the valve and its drain line are not blocked.
+- DANGER: The operation of the over-temperature cut-out on a thermostat indicates a possibly dangerous situation.
+If the over-temperature cut-out operates, it must not be reset, and the water heater must be serviced by a qualified person. - For continued safety of this water heater, it must be installed, operated, and maintained in accordance with the Owner's Guide and Installation Instructions. - The lever on the temperature pressure relief valve and expansion control valve (if fitted) requires to be operated every six (6) months to clear any deposits and to ensure the valve and its drain line are not blocked.